Kate Ming-Sun is the owner and guide for The Quiet Guiding Company. She loves an early morning cup of coffee on the shores of a still lake.

 Ithaca, New York (Visit Ithaca)

 I love to travel, so I want to explore as many places as I possibly can in a sustainable manner.
 (I’m looking at you Patagonia, New Zealand, Iceland, Arctic rivers, etc.!)
-In terms of what I aim to offer through Quiet Guiding Co., my dream wilderness trips (yes, plural!) include paddling Quetico Provincial Park (Ontario…with the corresponding Boundary Waters on the Minnesota side), Bowron Lakes (British Columbia), and an autumn trip along the Northern Forest Canoe Trail (northeast U.S. and a little bit of Quebec).
+In terms of what I aim to offer through Quiet Guiding Co. one day, my dream wilderness trips (yes, plural!) include paddling Quetico Provincial Park (Ontario…with the corresponding Boundary Waters on the Minnesota side), Bowron Lakes (British Columbia), and an autumn trip along the Northern Forest Canoe Trail (northeast U.S. and a little bit of Quebec).

 - Paddle Canada Instructor: Lake Canoe, Tandem